migae21/docker-dokuwiki/README.md

     Change the ENV TIMEZONE=Europe/Vienna in the Dockerfile to your needs
   * Adding ntpd support via supervisor
   * ~~Upgrade to the latest (Bugfix) Release 2017-02-19a “Frusterick Manners”~~
+  * ~~Upgrade to the latest (Bugfix) Release 2017-02-19b “Frusterick Manners”~~
-  * Upgrade to the latest (Bugfix) Release 2017-02-19b “Frusterick Manners”
+  * Upgrade to the latest (Bugfix) Release 2017-02-19e “Frusterick Manners”
   * Upgrade Alpine Linux to latest stable version v3.5
   * (NEW) php upload limit set to 64MB \
     Change the value to your needs in the file upload.ini
+  * Fix the templates: create a new symlink to /var/www/lib/tpl  THX to https://github.com/mavx14/

 Build the image